JingQiChong/nf-VarAnno/README.md

 ```bash
 nextflow run evotools/nf-VarAnno --species human --genome_version hg38
 ```
 This command will use Anaconda to install the required dependencies and generate general annotations for the test variants located in the data folder.
-If you'd like to annotate your own variants, you can specify the '''bash --path ''' parameter to point to your variant file.
+If you'd like to annotate your own variants, you can specify the `--path` parameter to point to your variant file.

 To annotate data for cattle, simply use the following command:
 ```bash